 What you should know

-Hobart has great covereage.
-With the NBN roll out in most Tasmanian areas, there is no issue with reception in the CBD.
+Hobart has great coverage.
+With the NBN rollout in most Tasmanian areas, there is no issue with a reception in the CBD.
 The Tasmanian Government has a Free WiFi website, click here to see where you can save some data!
 Some areas travelling between regions have black spots.
 All of the major network providers are available.

-All major petrol companies are in Hobart Fuel is expensive when compared to the mainland, so the purchase of a RACT United card can save you 6 cents per litre.
-Coles and Woolworth's also offer their 4 cents off a litre through shopper dockets.
+All major petrol companies are in Hobart Fuel is expensive when compared to the mainland, so the purchase of an RACT United card can save you 6 cents per litre.
+Coles and Woolworths also offer their 4 cents off a litre through shopper dockets.

 All ATMs and banks are available in the CBD, with some smaller branch stores in regional towns.

 The Australian Government has a fantastic website called The National Public Toilet Map.
 It's fantastic.
 All you have to do is type in your location and it provides a map, address, facilities available and open times.
 Save it to your safari browser on your mobile.
 Right now.

 The Australian Breastfeeding Association has compiled a list of Babycare rooms around the state.